cwoac/IVFDF2021/get_involved.md

 If you can help us by being a steward please email us at <a href="mailto:enquiries@ivfdf2021.org.uk">enquiries@ivfdf2021.org.uk</a>.

 # Workshop leaders
 We're looking for people to lead workshops.
 This year with no limits on physical space we can fit in as many as we can timetable!
-If you have an idea for a workshop that you would like to lead please fill in this proposal form and Jack our workshop coordinator will get in touch with you.
+If you have an idea for a workshop that you would like to lead please fill in <a href="https://forms.gle/jwBy72BmWwdwUpyz6">this proposal form</a> and Jack our workshop coordinator will get in touch with you.

 # Session leader
 If you'd like to lead a session, perhaps on a particular theme... ballads?
 Skandi?
 Whatever you like!
 Then drop us a messsage at <a href="mailto:enquiries@ivfdf2021.org.uk">enquiries@ivfdf2021.org.uk</a>.